-Experimental modal analysis provides structural dynamics information for finite element model (FEM) validation (correlation) and FEM refinement, failure investigation, vibration troubleshooting and diagnostics, and quality assurance.
-In over 30 years of service, SimuTech has tested steam turbines, gas turbines, pumps, blowers, compressors, foundations, buildings, optics, piping, and many more structures for industries including aerospace, automotive, military, electric power generation, research and development, tool and die, nuclear, petrochemical, air conditioning, and refrigeration.
-SimuTech’s repertoire of excitation techniques including impact (rap, bump, or bonk), electro-dynamic shaker (exciter), operating modal analysis, and multiple input multiple output (MIMO).
-SimuTech’s modal testing service offers state-of-the-art techniques at reasonable prices with a strong commitment to customer service.
+With over 30 years of service, SimuTech has tested steam turbines, gas turbines, pumps, blowers, compressors, foundations, buildings, optics, piping, and many more structures for wide variety of industries.
+Industries served include aerospace, automotive, military, electric power generation, research and development, tool and die, nuclear, petrochemical, air conditioning and refrigeration.
+SimuTech’s repertoire of excitation techniques include hammer impact (rap, bump, or bonk), electro-dynamic shaker (exciter), operating modal analysis, piezoelectric actuators and multiple input multiple output (MIMO).
+SimuTech’s modal testing service offers state-of-the-art techniques at competitive prices with a strong commitment to customer service.

-Recent modal test applications include flight qualification of helicopter modifications, diesel engine cooling fan failure investigation, mixed flow impellers, gas turbine blades, and medical x-ray equipment.
+Recent modal test applications include flight qualification of helicopter modifications, mixed flow impellers, gas turbine blades and an optical table.

 The modal assurance criterion (MAC) is a technique for quantifying the comparison of mode shapes from two sources.
 A MAC value greater than 90% generally indicates highly correlated modes.
 SimuTech engineers often use MAC to compare the mode shapes from two test articles or to correlate the results from a modal test with those from a corresponding finite element analysis.